Hhhhhhhzf/DialMed/README.md

 **Notes**

-The code and data are the part of the original version.
+The code is the part of the original version.
-And core code and all data will be made public if the paper is accepted.
+And core code will be made public if the paper is accepted.